-Section H of UNC states that, in the event DESC does not wish to approve the proposed Gas Demand Profiles (ALPs, DAFs and Peak Load Factors) derived from this year's process, then DESC has the option of rejecting them and using the 'fall-back' position.
-The fall-back position for the coming year would normally be the use of EUC definitions and Gas Demand Profiles based on the underlying Gas Demand EUC Models from the previous year's analysis.
+In the event DESC does not wish to approve the proposed Gas Demand Profiles (ALPs, DAFs and Peak Load Factors) derived from this year's process, then DESC has the option of rejecting them and using the 'fall-back' position.
+The fall-back position for the coming year would be the use of EUC definitions and Gas Demand Profiles based on the underlying Gas Demand EUC Models from the previous year's analysis with the actual weekend and holiday dates for the Target Gas Year Note-15.